Resources, service, and support for your Mac

 System Report.
 To get information about your iMac, use System Report.
 It shows you what hardware and software is installed, the serial number and operating system version, how much memory is installed, and more.
 To open System Report, choose Apple menu > About This Mac, then click System Report.

 Before using Apple Diagnostics, disconnect any external devices, such as a hard disk or external display.
-Be sure your iMac is connected to the Internet.
+Be sure the iMac is connected to the Internet.

 Online resources.
 For online service and support information, go to Welcome to Apple Support.
-You can learn about Apple products, view online manuals, and check for software updates.
-Connect with other Apple users, and get service, support, and professional advice from Apple.
+You can learn about Apple products, view online manuals, check for software updates, connect with other Apple users, and get service, support, and professional advice from Apple.
 For more information about your iMac, go to iMac Support.

 AppleCare support.
 If you need assistance, AppleCare representatives can help you with installing and opening apps, and with troubleshooting.
 Call the support center number nearest you (the first 90 days are complimentary).
 Have the purchase date and your iMac serial number ready when you call.